Updated March 27, 2019

 Seattle Running Routes

 There are so many beautiful running routes in Seattle.
-Each time you step up in distance, you have the opportunity to explore new views, new roads and a new challenge.
+You just have to be prepared with your running shoes (you can check out Life Style Sports Discount Code if you are looking to buy a pair) to explore them all.
+Each time you step up in distance, you have the opportunity to explore new views, new roads, and a new challenge.
 Here are my favorite (relatively flat) routes that I mapped out to fit each distance and discover a new neighborhood.

 3 Miles: The Green Lake Running Loop